nsamol13/Dog-Image-Gallery-App/README.md

 - No app crashes

 # 4. Image Loading Failure
-Scenario: Image URL is valid but image fails to load How it's handled:
+Scenario 4: Image URL is valid but image fails to load How it's handled:
 - Shows broken image icon placeholder
 - App continues to function
 - User can fetch a new image to try again

-# Dependencies
-- `http: ^1.1.0` - For making HTTP requests
-- `flutter/material.dart` - Material Design widgets